alpesch/techops_ansible_playbooks/README.md

 * Run the deployment_helper.sh script.
 This places the correct packages in /tmp/packages, where ansible expects them to be.
-## Homebrew
+## Homebrew & sshpass
-Homebrew is used to install a needed package for SSH tasks used by Ansible.
+Homebrew is used to install a needed package for SSH tasks used by Ansible called sshpass.
 * `$ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
 * Install the SSH package needed by Ansible.
 Because Brew doesn't directly support this library, we have to install it from a git repo using brew.